-Homemade picadillo, tomatoes, shredded cheese, and guacamole all wrapped up in a pretty package and grilled to crunchy perfection.
+Healthy Homemade Crunchwraps made with picadillo, tomatoes, shredded cheese, and guacamole all wrapped up in a pretty package and grilled to crunchy perfection.

-It all starts with a super large flour tortilla or wrap.
-I like to use sun-dried tomato wraps.
-Place some warm homemade picadillo into the center of a wrap or tortilla.
+It all starts with a super large flour tortilla or wrap to make a homemade crunchwrap.
+I personally like to use sun-dried tomato wraps for a little extra flavor.
+First, place some warm picadillo into the center.

 Add a generous dollop of guacamole.

 Don’t forget the tomato.
 Or you can use salsa instead, like this pico de gallo!

 Now wrap it up.
 Starting at the bottom, fold the tortilla edge up and over the center.

 Working counterclockwise, continue to fold the tortilla edges in towards the center until you end up with a hexagon.

 Watch my video at the end of the post if you need more help figuring it out!

 Once the goodness is all packaged, place the wrap seam-side down to grill in a skillet for 2 to 3 minutes until it is golden brown, then flip it over and grill until golden on the other side.